jonas4climate/PhysicsSim/README.md

 ---

-Have a look into the `example.log` and modify the `Setup.java` class for your customized simulation.
+Have a look into the `example.log` file and modify the `Setup.java` class for your customized simulation.
 If you need more detailed features, add those to the main `Sim.java` class.
+Please use constants and predefined objects of the `Util.java` class.

 Example log file: